-Five Photogenic ½ day hikes in the Cape Breton Highlands National Park
+Five Easy Hikes in the Cape Breton Highlands National Park

 We all need some motivation to leave the house, put our boots on and hit the trails.
 Some do it to stay in shape, some do it to meet fellow hikers and some do it just to reconnect with Mother Nature.
 I do it for all of the above, but my main motivation is photography.
 The Cape Breton Highlands National Park is a gem for hikers and photographers alike.
 Here are my top 5 photogenic ½ day trails in the park.

 When you walk from the bottom to the top of a mountain you will undoubtedly walk through different landscapes.
 The Acadian Trail provides that amazing diversity of habitat and it has another big advantage: It is a loop!
 Don’t you love loops?
 I always hike it counter-clockwise because I find it easier and you will be in the shade all the way up, following a beautiful little brook with hundreds of tiny cascades.
 When you’re almost at the top, you walk under gigantic oaks and maple trees in a beautiful old-growth forest.
 After that, you are in moose paradise, on the plateau, and the rest is beautiful vistas all the way down with spectacular windows on the Gulf of St. Lawrence.

 I like to do this one in the early morning or at dawn.
 The reason is simple; it’s one of the best trails to photograph wildlife and you have more chances to see them at that time of the day.
 If you’re lucky, you may even see a moose eating in the lake.
 This trail is easy and there’s always something to see.
 Just take the time to let nature adapt to your presence.